If you’re an avid sausage lover, making your own sausages can be a fun and rewarding experience.

 Reuse Your Casings

-If you have some leftover casings or decide to remove them after cooking, you can reuse them for your next batch of sausages.
-This is particularly useful for natural casings made from animal skin or intestines, which are typically covered in brine.
+If you have extra casings or decide to remove them post-cooking, don’t toss them out.
+You can reuse them for your next batch of sausages.
+This is especially handy for natural casings, which usually come brined.

-All you need to do is wash them, let them dry, and store them in your refrigerator for up to a year.
+Simply wash, dry, and store them in your fridge for up to a year.

 Try the Clockwise and Counterclockwise Method